*This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.*

 Now it is the key driver of traffic for The Mummy Bubble, which is averaging 30,000 page views a month, and my Pinterest account has 750k monthly viewers.
 I’m still only on around 1,500 followers now which is small fry compared to big bloggers.
 You don’t need to have lots of followers for this to work for you!

 I have dozens of pins with hundreds of repins and it keeps on growing every day.
+Now that my traffic is at this level, I’ve been able to start bringing in proper regular income from ads on my site.

 How have I done it?
 I’ve read a LOT and invested money in learning about Pinterest strategy.
 Spending time on Pinterest learning what works is key, but if you just don’t have time to learn from scratch, I thoroughly recommend this course from Mommy on Purpose blogger Carly, Pinteresting Strategies.
 It’s amazing, and so many other bloggers who are successful use it too!